RockefellerArchiveCenter/project_electron/content/rac-bagit-spec.md

 *   **Definition:** The organization responsible for sending the content.
 *   **Purpose:** Provides information to the Rockefeller Archive Center about the organization sending the records.
 *   **Data type:** Locally controlled.
-See the [Rockefeller Archive Center BagIt profile](https://github.com/RockefellerArchiveCenter/project_electron/blob/master/transfer/organizational-bag-profile.json "RAC BagIt JSON") for acceptable values.
+See the [Rockefeller Archive Center BagIt Profile](https://gist.github.com/HaSistrunk/65d59e558c436b9d934d98fd8fb0f575) for acceptable values.
 *   **Obligation:** Required
 *   **Repeatability:** No
 *   **Examples:**